Using the Results Viewer

 Workflow-specific interpretation

-In cell counting and classification projects, the viewer can show ON and OFF cells from a shared detected cell population.
+In cell counting and classification projects, the viewer can show marker-positive and marker-negative cells from a shared detected cell population.

 In independent-detection projects, classifier Results focus on accepted marker-positive cells.
-OFF candidates are rejected detections and are not part of the measured cell population.
+Rejected candidates are not part of the measured cell population.

 Use the viewer for quality control